 #STiTCH.
 5 Principles

-#STiTCH cultivates five key principles helping kids succeed as innovators later in life over the two and a half days.
+#STiTCH cultivates five key principles helping kids succeed as innovators later in life over the three days.

 01 Design Thinking

 Taking an off-beat approach to come to a logical solution, design thinking energises a child’s innovative mind.

 Hands-on experiential learning fosters out-of-the-box thinking and is gaining currency world over.

 An idea remains just that if it doesn’t get made.
 We bring it back to the basics of prototyping using simple materials.